What Is The Best Lube?

 Water-based lubes can help condoms feel more natural and comfortable, and they reduce the chance of breakage.
 This goes for latex and non-latex condoms.

 Avoid products with ingredients like glycerin, paraben and propylene glycol, especially if you’re planning on having vaginal sex.
 They can cause irritation, yeast infections and kill off healthy bacteria.
 Instead, choose a hypoallergenic, ph-balanced lube like Sliquid Satin.
-You also can’t go wrong with the old standby, Astroglide.

 - Easy to wash off

 - Natural feel

 - Need to reapply frequently

 - Can’t be used in the shower or bath